 picture this -

-a group of saged women,
+of saged women,

 deeply supportive,